Jean Hanff Korelitz: You Should Have Known

 Grand Central Publishing published Korelitz's fifth novel, You Should Have Known, in March 2014.
 The book tells the story of a New York therapist who discovers that her beloved husband has a secret and unfathomable life and may have been responsible for a murder.
 The book was published in eighteen languages.
-An HBO adaptation of the book, titled The Undoing, aired in 2020 starring Nicole Kidman, Hugh Grant, Donald Sutherland, Matilda De Angelis, Lily Rabe, Edgar Ramirez, Noah Jupe and Noma Dumezweni and directed by Susanne Bier.
+The Undoing, an HBO adaptation, was broadcast in 2020 starring Nicole Kidman, Hugh Grant, Donald Sutherland, Matilda De Angelis, Lily Rabe, Edgar Ramirez, Noah Jupe and Noma Dumezweni and directed by Susanne Bier.

 The Devil and Webster

 Grand Central Publishing published Korelitz's sixth novel, The Devil and Webster, in March 2017.
-Formerly a VISTA volunteer in Goddard, NH, Naomi Roth is now a feminist scholar and the first female president of Webster College in Central Massachusetts.
+Formerly a VISTA volunteer in Goddard, New Hampshire, Naomi Roth is now a feminist scholar and the first female president of Webster College in Central Massachusetts.
 Webster College, which shares some characteristics with Wesleyan University and others with Dartmouth College, is a liberal arts college known for left-leaning and activist undergraduates.
 In a plot that mirrors the student unrest of recent years, the Webster community erupts in student protests over the denial of tenure to an African-American professor of anthropology.
 Roth, whose daughter Hannah is a Webster sophomore, discovers that her own activist past has not prepared her to handle the protest, which quickly spirals out of control.
-On NPR's Fresh Air, Maureen Corrigan described it as "a smart, semi-satire about the reign of identity politics on college campuses today."
+On NPR's Fresh Air, Maureen Corrigan described it as "a smart semi-satire about the reign of identity politics on college campuses today."

 The Plot

 Celadon Books, a division of Macmillan, published Korelitz's seventh novel, The Plot, in spring 2021.
-The novel concerns a failed writer, Jacob Finch Bonner, who appropriates the plot of his late student's unwritten novel.
+The novel concerns Jacob Finch Bonner, a writer with a fading career who appropriates the plot of his deceased student's unwritten novel.
 The resulting book becomes a publishing phenomenon, but its author begins to receive messages from someone who claims to know what he did.
 In late 2021, it was announced actor Mahershala Ali was signed on to star in a limited series adaptation of The Plot.

 The Latecomer

 Korelitz's eighth novel, The Latecomer, was published by Celadon Books on May 31, 2022.
 Described as a slow-building literary novel, The Latecomer revolves around the wealthy New York-based Oppenheimer family, where the Oppenheimer triplets' lives are upended by the arrival of a fourth, unexpected sibling.
-In February 2022, it was reported that the novel would be adapting into a television series from Bruna Papandrea's Made Up Stories and Kristen Campo.
+In February 2022, it was reported that the novel would be adapted into a television series from Bruna Papandrea's Made Up Stories and Kristen Campo.